 In early spring the pinkish-red flower spike emerges from the center of the plant and rises up above the foliage.
 The colored portion of the spike grows about 6 to 8" long and is showy even from a distance.
-The bloom can last for a couple of months.
+The bloom period of a landscape grouping can last for a couple of months, as individual plants don't always bloom at exactly the same time.

 The actual flowers are tiny and blue, and emerge from within the red bracts.
 They seem to barely open.